 Anna North is a senior editor at BuzzFeed, where she creates and curates data-driven analyses on everything from pop culture to politics at new section BuzzFeed Ideas.
 She has also covered gender politics and science at BuzzFeed, and at Jezebel, where she was News Editor.
 Her first novel, “America Pacifica,” was published in 2011 by Reagan Arthur Books/Little, Brown.

-Kelly Nuxoll is a freelance writer and writing teacher.
-Her essays and articles have appeared in the Christian Science Monitor, the Financial Times, Publishers Weekly, and the Huffington Post, and she co-authored "Work on Purpose," a nonfiction book about social entrepreneurs.
-She's taught writing for over ten years, including the Logic and Rhetoric course at Columbia University.
+Kelly Jean Kelly is a broadcast journalist (web, radio, video) at the Voice of America, where she is the lead writer and editor for an award-winning U.S. history series.
+During the 2008 presidential election, Kelly was a correspondent from the battleground states for the Huffington Post.
+Her freelance articles have appeared in many outlets, including the Financial Times, Washington Post, and Poets & Writers.
+She is the co-author of "Work on Purpose," a nonfiction book about social entrepreneurs.
+Kelly has taught writing for over ten years, including the Logic and Rhetoric course at Columbia University.
 She has a MFA in Creative Writing from Columbia and a BA from Yale.

 Betsy O'Donovan, who became the first female editorial page editor for The (Durham, N.C.)
 Herald-Sun in 2010, is a 2013 fellow at the Nieman Foundation for Journalism at Harvard University.
 She has been a print and broadcast journalist since 1998.
 She has worked at The Omaha (Neb.)
 World-Herald, ESPN, The Anniston (Ala.)
 Star, The Idaho State Journal and at a number of community newspapers around the country.
 Her freelance reporting and criticism has appeared in various online publications and magazines.
 She is a graduate of Wake Forest University.